hatonthecat/hatonthecats/README.md

 You are entering an HTML-only zone...You are entering an HTML....only zone.
 HTML only, passed this point....
 -->

 Warning!
 You are entering an HTML-only zone...You are entering an HTML....only zone.
 HTML only passed this point....
-Programmers seeking immaculate code will be sorely disappointed.
+Programmers seeking machine-compatible code will be sorely disappointed.

 {